 This is a simply laid out blog dedicated to bereaved parents, but particularly ones who have lost an only child or all their children have died.
-The site is a resource for grief related websites, support organizations, and general self help for the healing process parents go through after losing a child.
+The site is a resource for grief related websites, support organizations, and general self-help for the healing process parents go through after losing a child.
 The goal is to assist in resolving grief by finding positive ways to reinvest parents lives and benefit the future of now childless adults.
 Alive Alone is created, run and maintained by webmaster Sam Brewster, who does so for charitable purposes only.
-Although not as flashy as some websites with similar focus, this is a good place to find basic grief support information and gain ground in the grieving process.
+Although not as flashy as some websites with a similar focus, this is a good place to find basic grief support information and gain ground in the grieving process.

 To contact Alive Alone: